alexeygumirov/external-monitor-brightness/README.md

 Number of steps for the brightness change is set to 5, but can be set beteween 1 and 10.
 One step means that brightness is changed at the time close to the dawn to a day brighness value and at the time close to dusk to a night brighness value.

-To monitor and adjust brighness the application starts a cron job that runs every 15 minutes by default between 5:00 and 23:00 (5 AM and 11 PM).
+To monitor and adjust brighness the application starts a cron job that runs every 15 minutes.
 Job launch interval can also be changed.

 > For more details about the parameters see the [Configuration](#configuration) and [Options](#options) sections.